 New User?
 Sign Up Free

-Fellows and Masters in the American College of Critical Care Medicine are recognized for their significant contributions to critical care.
+Fellows and masters of the American College of Critical Care Medicine are recognized for their significant contributions to critical care.

-In order to be considered a Fellow in the ACCM, and thereby use the designation "FCCM", it is required that you participate in the convocation ceremony within three years of your acceptance notification.
-The convocation fee is $350.
-The fee includes administrative costs, robe rental and certificate.
+To be considered a fellow in the ACCM and use the designation FCCM, you are required to participate in the convocation ceremony within three years of your acceptance notification.
+The convocation fee is $385.
+The fee includes administrative costs, robe rental, and certificate.
 If you are not inducted within three years, you will be required to submit a new application for future ACCM Fellowship.

-The Credentials Committee reviews each completed application with the intent that each qualified applicant is accepted to the College; other applicants receive appropriate feedback, so that many may reapply in the future.
+The Credentials Committee reviews each completed application with the intent that each qualified applicant is accepted to the College; other applicants receive appropriate feedback so that they may reapply in the future.

 Detailed criteria are available in the ACCM application.
 Basic criteria require that applicants:

 A must-watch presentation for anyone considering applying for ACCM Fellowship.
 Learn about eligibility and criteria, understand the benefits of Fellowship, and get tips on how to create a successful application.

 Fellows of Critical Care Medicine (FCCMs) in good standing may nominate other FCCMs to be Masters of Critical Care Medicine (MCCMs).
 The nomination deadline is August 1, 2024.
 Conferral will be considered by the ACCM Awards Committee at the following year's convocation.
 Learn more about eligibility requirements and criteria.

 Learn more about the rules, selection process, conferral, and benefits for the MCCM designation.